Customized Testing Scenarios

 One Simple Misstep

-All stories are based on real events encountered by Raxis engineers; however, some details have been altered to protect our customers’ identities.
+Our stories are based on real events encountered by Raxis engineers; however, some details have been altered or omitted to protect our customers’ identities.

 Our customer, a security-minded regional bank that had performed annual penetration tests for years, was confident that they had crossed all their t’s and dotted all their i’s in remediating previous tests.
 But, with a lot of employees, critical projects, and moving parts, they understood that frequent pentesting was critical.
 The Raxis Strike Team examined the internal network remotely using Raxis Transporter and found that many common points of entry — from default system credentials to broadcast relay attacks — achieved no useful results.
 Relentlessly scrutinizing the network for anything questionable or unusual, the team discovered what appeared to be a large file share labeled as a backup.